FAQs

 How many sessions do I have?

-When we work together, we will have a better understanding and can guage this as we go.
+When we work together, we will have a better understanding and can gauge this as we go.
 All endings are discussed between us and we bring our relationship to a gentle close safely and within the right amount of sessions for you and your situation.
 Through the therapeutic process and ending, we may discover that I can signpost you to other support services, helping you on your way for the future.

 Can I bring my dog?